 Why Does a Loving God Allow Pain and Suffering?

 One of the hardest truths to understand about God is why He allows pain and suffering.
-Many are opposed to the Word, because of the false image that God is a punishing, vengeful being who is indifferent to our pains and suffering.
+Many agnostics believe that God is a punishing, vengeful being who is indifferent to our pains and suffering.
 That is not at all who He is.
 He is a God of love, hope, and peace.
 Many will argue, if God is good, why is our world such a hateful, hopeless, chaotic mess.
 Each person will find different areas of this world to blame Him for, and cause misgivings about Jesus.

 One person may struggle with why their grandma suffers from Alzheimer, whereas another struggles with why there are people who experience schizophrenia, or how could He allow a young girl to be raped, a child to be abused, a parent to lose a child?
 For several years, I struggled with many of these questions.
 In fact, during one of my hardest moments, I wrote a really honest, revealing blurb about my feelings on this topic.
 Since then, I have come to an understanding and an acceptance that took me many years to come to.
 In fact, it wasn't until I reached this understanding that I truly became a Christian.